-The color combinations become the brand itself and become known by it for that particular product.
+The colour combinations become the brand itself and become known by it for that particular product.
 The public tends to associate the scheme with the specific product.

 9. Packaging (CADBURY’S)

 The shape should not be from the goods but has to instead be in relation to the goods.
-It must not contribute to the enhancement of the function of the product nor must it add to the value of the good in a substantial manner and must be unique.
+It must not contribute to the enhancement of the function of the product nor must it add to the value of the good substantially and must be unique.